KIPAC/Physics89L/docs/syllabus.md

 To receive credit, attendance and participation in each week's lab is expected.
 This includes arriving on time to class to participate in group work.
 Please speak to the instructor in advance if you have to miss a lab and we will schedule a session where you can make up the lab.

 For each lab, there will be a report assigned.
+Each student must submit a report.
 Each report will be graded out of 3, where 1 is unsatisfactory, 2 indicates that you were missing some concepts, and 3 indicates that you understood most or all of the material.
 A grade of 2 or higher for each lab report is required.
 Reports which receive a grade of 1 can be resubmitted for a regrade.
 Each report is due one week after the lab and should be submitted on the Canvas website.

 The last two weeks of the course are set aside to work on a final project using the concepts you have learned.
 Each student must complete a final project to receive credit.